PixelsCamp/talks/murphy_law_in_the_age_of_the_internet_of_things.md

 Description
 -----------
 As ~smart~ devices permeate our daily lives on an unforeseen scale, their influence on our daily tasks increases with the promise of improving our well-being.
-From Google Home assistant to Amazon Ring doorbells, most of these devices suffer some * wrong* design decision in terms of security, safety, interoperability, or intolerance to network failures.
-And, even if most of these systems are not *mission critical* and their malfunctions, most of the times, do not provoke severe damage nor are life-threatening, their push back IoT from an enhancement to a burdon on our daily lives.
+From Google Home assistant to Amazon Ring doorbells, most of these devices suffer some *wrong* design decision in terms of security, safety, interoperability, or intolerance to network failures.
+And, even if most of these systems are not *mission critical* and their malfunctions, most of the times, do not provoke severe damage nor are life-threatening, they push back IoT from an enhancement to a burdon on our daily lives.

-In this talk I will delve into IoT systems from a Murphy perspective --- *whatever can go wrong, will go wrong* --- and why these systems are mostly unreliable, insecure and privacy-threathning.
+In this talk I will delve into IoT systems from a Murphy perspective --- *whatever can go wrong, will go wrong* --- and why these systems are mostly unreliable, insecure and privacy-threatening.
 From the *naive* Mirai botnet incident to laser-powered attacks on smart assistants, giving some Portuguese examples, I expect to raise awareness on the compromises that we are making when we bring these devices home, even if they are fun to play with.

 Speaker Bio